 The UK has passed new legislation abolishing the anonymity of gamete donors (egg, sperm and embryo donors).
 Children born from donated gametes have the right to obtain identifying information about their genetic parents when they are 18 years old or above.

 Many countries, including the UK, prohibit sex selection.
-The performing of a treatment procedure or the use of sperm, eggs or embryos with the purpose of producing, or attempting to produce, a child of a particular sex is illegal unless it is dont to avoid the risk of genetic transmission of sex-linked diseases.
+The performing of a treatment procedure or the use of sperm, eggs or embryos with the purpose of producing, or attempting to produce, a child of a particular sex is illegal unless it is done to avoid the risk of genetic transmission of sex-linked diseases.

 Donated sperm has to be stored for six months before it can be used in treatment in order to screen the donor for transmitted infections.